 In Calgary, the Bow River supplies drinking water to the northern part of the city after water treatment at the Bearspaw plant.
 The drinking water supplied to the southern part of the city comes from the Elbow River that flows for treatment to the Reservoir at Glenmore plant.
-Both reservoirs are interconnected so that there is adequate water supply throughout the city.
+Both reservoirs are interconnected so that there is an adequate water supply throughout the city.
 The average hydro bill in Calgary for a small family is around $140 per month as per consumption.

 Average Calgary Winter & Summer Temperature

-Calgary has a continental humid climate and is in a transition zone due to proximity to Rockies and Prairies.
+Calgary has a continental humid climate and is in a transition zone due to its proximity to the Rockies and Prairies.
 In winter, temperatures may drop to −20 °C or lower while in summer the temperatures may rise to 30 °C or more.
 Calgary residents see sunny days almost all through the year when compared to others in the country.
-The climate in Calgary is also dry, cool and windy as it is a prairie city.
+The climate in Calgary is also dry, cool, and windy as it is a prairie city.

 Average Calgary Daycare Costs